IMIO/imio.pyutils/README.rst

 This package provides python useful methods.

-It relates to 2 different kind of operations:
+It relates to following kinds of operations:

 1) System level operations (system.py)